foundryvtt/dnd5e/wiki/Roll-Formulas.md

 `@attributes.death.success` & `.failure` - Death save successes & failures

-`@attributes.death.roll.min` and `.max` - The minimum and maximum values of the d20 for death saving throws.

 #### Encumbrance

 `@attributes.encumbrance.value` and `.max` - The current and maximum capacity of the actor.